julien731/WP-Review-Me/README.md

 new WRM_WordPress( array( 'days_after' => 10, 'type' => 'plugin', 'slug' => 'my-plugin' ) );
 ```

 This is the simplest way of creating a review prompt.
-If you want to customize it further, a few advanced parameters are available
+If you want to customize it further, a few advanced parameters are available.

+You can see the documentation on the wiki page: https://github.com/julien731/WP-Review-Me/wiki

 ## Integrations